Kevin the Kookaburra on the Fence ( written for Pat )

 “Only in theory,” said Dave confidently, gripping the letterbox for support.

-He launched off with a mighty push, pedaling madly.
+He launched off with a mighty push, pedalling madly.
 For a glorious five seconds, he looked almost majestic — like a circus performer who’d missed his calling.
 Then reality set in.
 His arms began windmilling, legs flailing, and the unicycle took on a mind of its own.

-He shot past Mrs. Page’s hydrangeas (“Not the flowers again!” she shrieked), veered toward the recycling bins, and somehow managed to bounce off a wheelie bin with the grace of a confused kangaroo.
+He shot past Mrs Page’s hydrangeas (“Not the flowers again!” she shrieked), veered toward the recycling bins, and somehow managed to bounce off a wheelie bin with the grace of a confused kangaroo.

 The unicycle, perhaps seeking freedom, rolled itself elegantly into the gutter while Dave landed in a bush, legs sticking out like a pair of misplaced tongs.